byronwall/excel-site/_posts/2018-11-15-moving-average.md

 For the final issue, use `AGGREGATE`.

 For the first 2 issues, you need to decide how to handle the problem.
 The biggest decision is how often you want to change the window or how often the size of the data changes.
 If you want to change the window or the data size, you will need to use dynamic ranges.
-A dynamic range is one where your provide the parameters to the range as inputs instead of selectiojn the range size ahead of time.
+A dynamic range is one where your provide the parameters to the range as inputs instead of selection the range size ahead of time.

 To make the dynamic range, you will use a combination of `INDEX` and `ROW`. `INDEX` allows you to create a reference using dynamic inputs. `ROW` gives you information about the spreadsheet allowing you to define the index.